What are async migrations?

 How can I stop the migration?

-Stopping the migration
+the migration from the ...

 The migration is in an Error state - what should I do?

 Try to rollback the migration to make sure we're in a safe state.
-You can do so from the async migrations page at /instance/async_migrations from ... button on the right most column.
-If you're unable to rollback reachout to us in slack.
+You can do so from the async migrations page at /instance/async_migrations

 Celery scaling considerations

 To run async migrations, we occupy one Celery worker process to run the task.
-Celery runs n processes (per pod) where n == number of CPU cores on the posthog-worker pod.
-As such, we recommend scaling the posthog-worker pod in anticipation of running an async migration.
+Celery runs n

 You can scale in two ways: